theo-keyzer/Core-gen/Crystal/Crystal.md

 The `L1` is a simpler model of this, it uses the `R1` instead of the `F1` to get to the parent.
 The `F1` share the same parent.
 The `R1` finds the parent - top level nodes.

+The `check` on the refs, means it is an error if it does find the link.
+A `(.)` here, means it is optional link.
+The value then also need to be a `(.)` if it is optional.
+If the value if different, then it is an error if not found.
+A `(?)` here means link if can, but no error if not.